Contact Information Contact Information

 New Commercial Buildings can be strictly commercial or mixed use such as a building that contains residential units with various commercial functions.
 New commercial would also include additions to existing buildings.

-New Commercial Projects require a pre-submittal meeting for building code feasibility.
+New Commercial Developments require a pre-submittal meeting for building code feasibility during the development review process.
 This typically takes place when drawings are 50% complete and in the early/mid phases of the Development Review Process, and prior to Building Permit Submittal.
-For questions or to schedule this meeting call: 970-416-2748.
+For questions or to schedule this meeting, contact your Development Review Coordinator (or email ZHJjb29yZEBmY2dvdi5jb20=).

 Tenant Finish/Commercial Remodel